Lose Fat From Specific Areas?

 They wouldn’t be called “problem areas” if they weren’t a problem (duh, Josh), but all problems can be solved.
-The point though, is that you CAN still lose the fat from these areas!
+The point though is that you CAN still lose the fat from these areas!

 “While you cannot spot reduce with exercise, there are certain foods/supplements that can balance hormonal profiles and allow ‘spot reduction’.

-For example, men can take steps to reducing their overall stress (and therefore cortisol levels), which will allow for a greater percentage of fat to be burned off during a workout.
+For example, men can take steps to reduce their overall stress (and therefore cortisol levels), which will allow for a greater percentage of fat to be burned off during a workout.
 The same idea applies to women and their estrogen levels.

 Supplements containing high levels of broccoli extract have been shown in research to help clear harmful estrogens from the body, which may help women lose more weight from their hips and thighs.”

 Big thanks to Drew for taking the time to give me such thorough, enlightening answers.

 It seems as we age we really do accumulate fat differently but there is hope that we can still get the results we want.

 By still having a daily caloric deficit through a sustainable diet, being active, and getting your hormones under control you can still achieve the results you want!

 - Afterburn It: Train to Achieve the EPOC Effect - January 2, 2022

 - From the Founder: Setting Goals - December 28, 2021